Jacques-on-Call/edit-ui/README.md

+# Editor Debugging & Refinement (250921)

+This log documents the work being done to debug, enhance, and redesign the TinyMCE editor, starting on 250921.

+### Phase 1: Diagnostic Logging

+To diagnose why the editor may not be functioning correctly in the deployment environment, extensive logging has been added to `src/Editor.jsx`.

+*   **What:** Added detailed `console.log` statements prefixed with `DEBUG:` throughout the component's lifecycle.
+*   **Why:** This will trace the complete flow of data, from initialization and API calls to content parsing and rendering within the TinyMCE instance.
+This is a necessary first step to understand the root cause of the issue.
+*   **Next Steps:** The application should be deployed with these changes.
+The browser's developer console logs will need to be captured and analyzed to identify the point of failure.

+---

 # Tiptap to TinyMCE Migration (250921)

 This section documents the migration from the Tiptap editor to the TinyMCE editor, including the rationale and the new data pipeline implementation.